chen-sijin/Sijin-Chen.github.io/_talks/2024-ORIGINS-Lensing-Day.md

 This is the workshop between three gravitational lensing groups in Munich.
 My topic is about _**Scattering transform method on cosmological parameter constraints**_

 This is my first formal talk, I really appreciate the suggestions from senior people in our group, Stella, Arno, Raphael, Jan-Nikolas, especially Leon and David for helping me practice my talk!

+This is the <a href="https://chen-sijin.github.io/Sijin-Chen.github.io/files/talk_slides/2024 Munich Lensing Workshop.pdf" target="_blank">slide</a> of my talk this time.